MC-E/SD-webui-CoAdapter/README.md

 **Remember to check ``Enable'' box to activate the function of CoAdapter.**
 1. Using functions in "txt2img" or "img2img" tab.
 2. Import the conditions you need into the window of Coadapter.
-3. Chosing a sampler in the "sampling method".
+3. Choosing a sampler in the "sampling method".
 Empirically, DDIM is all-right.
 4. For the output resolution, you can choose "Consistent with the condition map" or "Controlled by resize sliders".

 ## ⏬ Download Models